 Iconic B&M Baked Beans factory to be sold, turned into Roux Institute campus

-B&G Foods, which owns the factory, announced Monday it is selling the facility and the 13.5 acres it sits on to the Institute for Digital Engineering and Life Sciences, a Falmouth-based non-profit.
+B&G Foods, which owns the factory, announced Monday it is selling the facility and the 13.5 acres it sits on to the Institute for Digital Engineering and Life Sciences, a Falmouth-based nonprofit group.
 The property will eventually become the home of The Roux Institute at Northeastern University, company officials said.

+“Our goal is that this campus become a hub for learning, for research, for business, for sharing ideas and that at the end of the day, it’s an engine of activity,” said Charles Hewett, executive director the Institute for Digital Engineering and Life Sciences.

-“While this was a very difficult decision, we believe it is in the best interest for the future of Portland,” said Casey Keller, President and Chief Executive Officer of B&G Foods.
+“While this was a very difficult decision, we believe it is in the best interest for the future of Portland,” said Casey Keller, president and CEO of B&G Foods.
 “We are confident The Roux Institute will build a new longstanding legacy on the property, one that will enrich Portland residents in new and exciting ways, and will endure as a force for good in the community for generations to come.”

 The company will move manufacturing operations from the Portland plant to the Midwest, officials said.